Blog Layout

 O’ Brien’s focus on context and historical consciousness aligned with a keen hermeneutic of suspicion provide useful tools to demolish arguments derived from scripture and history.
 He comes to the insightful conclusion that the reasons for the prohibition are rooted in cultural assumptions and a canon law which lacks a credible theological basis.

+Tradition is frequently cited to justify the non-ordination of women.
+However, tradition, properly understood, is a dynamic process, influenced and challenged by time and place in history.
+This is illustrated by many examples from the early centuries of the Church, in which women had pastoral and leadership roles.
+The work, ministry and responsibility were effectively the same for both women and men as the offices of deacon and presbyter developed.
 O’Brien takes us through the centuries to reveal the role of women in spreading the gospel, ministering to the Christian communities through the first millennium and the subsequent skewed anthropology which denies women a role in decision-making or in presiding over the Eucharist.
 This way of thinking has never entirely exited from official church thinking.
 Maleness as the ultimate criterion for Eucharistic presidency and consequent engagement in decision-making in the Catholic church is a denial of the foundational precepts of Christianity which rests on the equality and dignity of all human beings.

 It is clear from this detailed study that “a homogenous structure of church ministry cannot be deduced from scripture alone” (page 63) and more significantly: “The early church’s developing theology of ministry focused not on powers conferred, but on the ecclesial relationship into which the ordained was conferred and Eucharistic presidency followed from pastoral leadership over a community.” (page 65) In other words, pastoral care was primary, automatically creating leadership roles which included presiding over Eucharistic celebrations.
 Are we in a similar place today?